Reindeer Station: History

 On March 6, 1935, the herd was successfully corralled at Reindeer Station.
 Of the 3,000 animals specified in the contract, 2,382 arrived, but only 20 per cent of the herd was found to have originated in Alaska.
 The drive was so delayed that the rest were born along the way.

 At its peak, Reindeer Station was a self-sufficient community with a population of about 90 people, mainly herders and their families.
 Amenities included a post office, school, church, generating plant, and Hudson's Bay Company trading post.

 Originally, the reindeer program was intended to replace the traditional lifestyle of the Inuvialuit.
 A three-year apprenticeship program would produce self-sufficient reindeer herders, each responsible for their own herd and territory.
 However, this difficult and lonely career did not prove popular, especially as it provided a lower income than hunting and trapping.
 From 1935 to the mid-1950s, only seven independent herds were established.
 The program was finally extinguished by new postwar developments in the Arctic.
 For those Inuvialuit willing to consider non-traditional wage labour, the construction of the DEW Line and the new town of Inuvik provided much higher incomes.
 The federal government sold the reindeer herd in 1960, and it remains privately owned today.
+It was renamed from Reindeer Depot to Reindeer Station on March 21, 1962.

 While most historic buildings have been removed from Reindeer Station, the Inuvialuit Regional Corporation continues to conduct traditional camps and workshops at the site.
 Modern uses are limited by landslide risk.

 Filmmaker Peter Lynch profiled the project in the 1998 documentary film The Herd.